Sown0205/PythonCyberSecurity/Scanner.md

 This is just a project for fun, and also for my learnings as I want to know more about programming and cyber security.

-Im just a beginner so dont be too harsh to me :)

-If you have any cool ideas or advices, please let me know.
-You can commit your changes and I will check for it.
-Pull requests are available so feel free to commit

-Thank you for reading this
+Pull requests are available if you want to contribute to this personal project